rust-lang/book/nostarch/chapter06.md

 down a track with variously sized holes along it, and each coin falls through the first hole it encounters that it fits into.
-In the same way, values go through each pattern in a `match`, and at the first pattern the value "fits", the value will fall into the associated code block to be used during execution.
+In the same way, values go through each pattern in a `match`, and at the first pattern the value “fits”, the value will fall into the associated code block to be used during execution.

-Since we're already talking about coins, let's use them for an example using `match`!
+Since we’re already talking about coins, let’s use them for an example using `match`!
 We can write a function that can take an unknown American coin and, in a similar way as the counting machine, determine which coin it is and return its value in cents, shown here in Listing 6-2: